 It’s an impressive line-up, but Haase recons that in the current competitive environment that is the 24 Hours of the Nürburgring, nothing is a guarantee for success.

 “We have a very strong line-up, just like 30 other cars,” Haase says, referring to the many factory-backed teams and drivers that are set to take the green flag on Saturday afternoon.
 “Audi Sport Team Land is a very good team as well, they did a fantastic job during VLN1 and VLN2 gathering a lot of data and setting up the car for the 24-hour race.
 We’ll have to see how the big one will go, but for now I’m quite happy with how things are going.

 “You always go there to win, you never want to be second.
 During the race weekend it depends on if it goes your way or if it goes against you, you never know.
 However, especially with Audi, we always have a car that can fight for the podium and if we’re at the right place at the right time, I’m pretty sure that we can make it.”

 Two of the three Nordschleife races leading up to the 24 Hours went the way of Porsche.
-Despite the strong showing of the Manthey Racing team, Haase is not ready to call anyone a favorite just yet.
+Despite the strong showing of the Manthey Racing team, Haase is not ready to call anyone a favourite just yet.

 “They were strong in the VLN races, but so were we.
-I think it was more of a matter of strategy and luck.
+I think it was more a matter of strategy and luck.
 You cannot say that this or that car is good, they will all be very strong.
 I think we can expect a fierce competition.”